 Schiaffino began applying the sauce to high cuisine at his restaurants, Amaz and Malabar, as well as his catering company and the MV Aria, a luxury Amazon river cruise ship he runs the kitchen of.
 He uses it like a table spice or a hot sauce, as well as in sauces, stews with fish or meat, to marinate proteins, and in saltados (stir-frys).

 “As for flavor I found it unique and very interesting,” said Schiaffino.
 I automatically associated it with some ingredient I already knew.
 Miso, vegemite, or A1 sauce.
 It has a lot of umami.
 It’s a great flavor enhancer.”

-Schiaffino has created a partnership with 14 families in the village and now buys 30,000 soles (about $10,000) of ají negro each month.
-The entire economy of Pucaurquillo has been changed and by an obscure ancestral recipe that was believed to have no commercial value.
+Schiaffino has created a partnership with 14 families in the village and now buys 10,000 soles (about $3,000) of ají negro a year.
+The entire economy of Pucaurquillo has been altered and by an obscure ancestral recipe that was believed to have no commercial value.
 The very idea of ají negro – turning something poisonous and transforming it into something that sustains life – is ingrained into the mythology of many Amazonian cultures, adhering to a notion of balance within the environment.
 It’s fitting that this fermentation is what will be the thing that preserves their culture.